 During my first ever stay at the Element Miami International Airport, I stayed in this room type as nothing else was available.
 The room was located on the 4th floor right across from the elevator.
 Once I opened the door, I was positively surprised about the room.

 On the left side was a work desk which had a glass top.
 These desks look nice and you could see what was in the drawers below, like information about Miami, but they are a nightmare if you want to set up your laptop and use a mouse.
 I hope you better packed a mousepad.
 I never leave home without one.
-The desk had a multimedia station on top of it, where you can connect your devices to the TV through all kind of different connections (S-Video, HDMI, VGA) and provided USB charging ports and power outlets.
-Next to the desk is a relatively small flatscreen TV which is mounted on a turntable to be able to watch TV while sitting at the desk, in bed or at the kitchen counter.
+The desk had a multimedia station on top of it, where you can connect your devices to the TV through all kinds of different connections (S-Video, HDMI, VGA) and provided USB charging ports and power outlets.
+Next to the desk is a relatively small flatscreen TV which is mounted on a turntable to be able to watch TV while sitting at the desk, in bed, or at the kitchen counter.

 My room had two queen beds which were facing the window towards the south-side.
 Between the beds was a nightstand with a lamp and alarm clock.

 Last but not least – the bathroom.
 The bathroom is relatively big in these kinds of rooms.
 You get a nice big vanity with a lighted mirror on the wall.
 At the end is a walk-in shower with a glass front.
-Inside the shower, you find dispensers for your body wash and shampoo rather than this little bottles.
+Inside the shower, you find dispensers for your body wash and shampoo rather than these little bottles.
 Many people argue what’s better or more sanitary and so on.
 In my opinion, this is great, as you don’t produce a bunch of plastic waste while using a few bottles every day.
-Also, this is an advantage if you opt-in to “Make A Green Choice”.
+Also, this is an advantage if you are opt-in to “Make A Green Choice”.
 This means, for every day you decline housekeeping you get bonus points or a voucher for the bar/restaurant.
 SPG started that and Marriott kept it after buying SPG.
 It’s just funny that the hotel kept the old hangers you put on your doorknob, which still says “SPG” on them.

 1 Bedroom Suite (Room 554)